 The quickest way to get started is to click below and download the workbook sample.

 You don't need to find the add-in yourself, because opening the workbook will auto-open the Formula Editor add-in (you may need to

 Trust this add-in).

 Then you will be able to navigate through complex formulas, and see how reading formulas become pleasant.

 - Open your Excel file or our sample file FormulaEditor-Sample-Auto.xlsx.

 - Load the Formula Editor add-in, click on the

 - Select a cell that contains a long and complex formula (e.g., containing IF or VLOOKUP function), then you will see how it is formatted in the editor.
 If our algorithm considers unnecessary to change the format of the formula, the formula will be unchanged.

-- Navigate through cells in the workbook, the editor always tries to format the formula of the selected cell.
+- Navigate through cells in the workbook, the editor always tries to format the formula of the selected cell, and to suggest hints.

 - You could edit the formula in the editor, that will not impact the cell content immediately.